Roasted Brussels Sprouts in 15 Minutes

 This post may contain affiliate links.
 Please read my disclosure policy.

-Have you ever tasted Parmesan crisps, also called frico?
+Part of my inspiration are the Parmesan crisps called frico.
 They’re very tasty snacks made by heaping grated Parmesan cheese on a baking sheet and baking until it melts, which turns the cheese into lacy cracker-like discs.
-That’s kind of what happens in this recipe.

-- The cheese melts into those delectable crisp bits while the Brussels sprouts caramelize and brown on the edges.
+That’s what we’re going for!
+While the Brussels sprouts roast, the cheese melts into delectable crisp bits while the sprouts caramelize and brown on the edges.

 Roasted Brussels Sprouts with Crispy Parmesan